Robert Handyside, Lord Handyside: Life

 He served as Sheriff of Stirlingshire from 1840.
 In 1847 he was elected a Fellow of the Royal Society of Edinburgh his proposer being John Fleming.
 In 1853 he succeeded Charles Neaves, Lord Neaves as Solicitor General for Scotland and also became a Lord of Session.

 In 1857 he was one of the several judges presiding in the trial of Madeleine Smith.

 Through his uncle he inherited the estate of Pencloe in Ayrshire.
 Through his father-in-law he also inherited the estate of Kennet, Clackmannanshire.

 In Edinburgh he lived in a large townhouse at 10 Moray Place, on the Moray Estate.

 He died at Kennet House on 17 April 1858.
-He is buried in Lord’s Row on the west side of Dean Cemetery on the west side of the city, close to the entrance from the Dean Gallery.

 Family

 He married Helen Balfour Bruce daughter of Alexander Bruce 9th of Kennet.
 Dying childless, his estates passed back to relatives in the Bruce family after his death.